Professional practice

 - Arbitration & related court applications

 - A claim brought by a multi-sector investor in a State of the Caucasus region, under a bilateral investment treaty.
-The claim particularly raises issues relating to excise duties, national competition law, enforcement of revenue law, and the application of most favoured nation provisions.
+The claim particularly raised issues relating to excise duties, national competition law, enforcement of revenue law, and the application of most favoured nation provisions.
 Led by Sam Wordsworth KC and Lucas Bastin KC.

-- An arbitration on behalf of American insureds in relation to a coverage dispute with P&I insurers and excess insurers, involving allegations of material misrepresentation and non- disclosure.
-Led by Huw Davies KC and Jeremy Brier KC.
+- insurers and excess insurers, involving allegations of material misrepresentation and non- disclosure.
+Led by Paul Stanley KC and Jeremy Brier KC.

 - A commercial arbitration under the JAMS International Arbitration Rules for a claimant in a claim arising out of breaches of a securities loan agreement and involving allegations of force majeure, penalty clauses and relief from forfeiture.
 Led by Jeremy Brier KC.